pgRouting/workshop/docs/chapters/advanced.rst

 .. rubric:: Problem description

 * The driver wants to go from vertex 13224 to vertex 9224.
-* The driver’s cost is in terms of seconds with a penalty.
+* The driver's cost is in terms of seconds with a penalty.

 .. rubric:: Query